IMS94/javacv-cnn-example/README.md

-# javacv-example
+# JavaCV CNN (Convolutional Neural Networks) Example
-A sample repository to demonstrate the usage of JavaCV and CNN for gender and age recognition.

-**Please refer [Age and gender recognition with JavaCV and CNN](https://medium.com/@Imesha94/age-and-gender-recognition-with-javacv-and-cnn-fdebb3d436c0) for the step by step guide.**
+A sample repository to demonstrate the usage of JavaCV and CNN for gender and age recognition. **Please refer [Age and gender recognition with JavaCV and CNN](https://medium.com/@Imesha94/age-and-gender-recognition-with-javacv-and-cnn-fdebb3d436c0) for the step by step guide.**

 This repository has made use of CNNs trained by [Gil Levi and Tal Hassner in 2015](http://www.openu.ac.il/home/hassner/projects/cnn_agegender).